 Yesterday, I finally pushed the big green “Submit” button on the research article that I’ve been working on sporadically for nearly two years.
 Pressing that button provided a relief, though an anticlimatic one; seeing years of my life summed up in a file just 46kb small felt more painful than joyous.

 Thinking about this logically, I shouldn’t be too annoyed.
-That advice, and those techniques, are usually not intended for people writing their first paper.
+The advice and techniques aren’t usually intended for people writing their first paper.
 They’re intended for established researchers.
 So right now I’m concentrating on the old quote about how you have to know the rules before you can break them.
-Trying to be unconventional on my first primary-author paper may have instead come across as me not knowing the rules at all.
+Trying to be unconventional on my first primary-author paper could have instead come across as me not knowing the rules at all.

 In terms of writing, I sought to make the paper as friendly and readable as I could, within the conventional bounds.
-I tried to avoid overusing jargon, to choose effective words rather than jumping to longer, clunkier defaults, and to explain ideas so they would make sense to people outside of the area.
-The start of the paper did this part fairly well, and I’m definitely happy with my introduction.
+I tried to avoid overusing jargon; to choose effective words rather than longer, clunkier defaults; and to explain ideas so they would make sense to people outside of the area.
+The start of the paper did this part fairly well, and I’m happy with my introduction.
 So overall, I’m hopeful that it won’t need too much revising.